 Sharani learned to prioritize her courses and studies.
 She learned to read ahead and prepare.
 She offers this advice to Episcopal students – don’t go to class to learn, but to get answers to questions you already have because you have read and looked at the material beforehand.
 Ultimately, Sharani boosted her GPA.
 Her peer group expanded because she was no longer struggling.
 Her outlook improved and now she shares her story in an effort to help others.
 “It’s ok to ask for help,” she says.
 “It’s ok to not know everything.
 You should ask for help and do it early."

 She accepted a position at McCarthy Building Companies as a Project Engineer for the southeast region.
 (The other two companies assured her that there would be a position for her with them if she ever changed her mind.)
 Her plan now is to work full-time for a year and return to Georgia Tech in 2019 to begin that graduate program, in which she has already been accepted.

-Are you an Episcopal alumni?
+Are you an Episcopal graduate?
 We’d love to hear your story.
 Contact us here.

 Twenty-six members of the Episcopal's Mu Alpha Theta team competed at the 19th Annual Catholic High School Mathematics Tournament with around 500 students from 30 schools.
 Episcopal took 1st place overall in Division 2!
 Congratulations!

 For Episcopal’s Chris Beckman the answer is easy - academics, of course.
 For 22 years now and with more than 580 wins, Chris has been at the helm of the Knights’ boys basketball team.